Xantus10/MATURITA/doc/development-doc/docs/run.md

 Prerequesities: Have docker installed on your production device

 1. Make `.env` file from `.env.example`, be sure to replace security related info like secrets and passwords
+2. Add cerificates to `nginx/ssl` (filenames specified in dockerfile)
-2. Run docker compose up
+3. Run docker compose up